 - Foundational tools – these are the tools you use to store, track and analyse data (e.g. CRM systems, Google Analytics, Azure etc.).
 In the Brinker framework, this level aligns with Data and Management.

-The stages of choosing a martech stack
+The stages of building a martech stack

 - Determine your objectives